-For the financial year ended 31 December 2020, the fair value of the non-listed equity investment has been estimated using a DCF model.
+In 2020, the fair value of the non-listed equity investment has been estimated using a DCF model.
 The valuation requires management to make certain assumptions about the model inputs, including forecast cash flows, the discount rate, credit risk and volatility.
 The probabilities of the various estimates within the range can be reasonably assessed and are used in management's estimate of fair value for the non-listed equity investment.
-Management has changed the valuation technique from the last transaction price to the DCF method as there was no transaction that occurred close to year-end.